fieldtrip/website/development/realtime/pipeline.md

-We could add a pre-flight run similar to BCI2000 where each PE does some pseudo-processing and then writes its output fields, so that the pipeline can check itself for consistency: For example, the quality display PE needs to be placed behind the motion correction PE, and thus it should check for the existence of the ''motion_correction'' sub-structure.
+We could add a pre-flight run similar to BCI2000 where each PE does some pseudo-processing and then writes its output fields, so that the pipeline can check itself for consistency: For example, the quality display PE needs to be placed behind the motion correction PE, and thus it should check for the existence of the "motion_correction" sub-structure.
 Or we just keep it simple and leave a sensible composition of pipelines to the user ;-)

 ### OOP solution